MBillahsust/Codex_Check/Frontend/README.md

 ## Voice Interaction

 The counsellor bot now supports speech recognition and speech synthesis for hands-free conversations.
-Click the microphone button to dictate your message and listen to the bot's responses aloud.
+Tap the microphone icon to record and automatically send your message.
+Each reply from the bot includes a speaker button so you can replay it aloud.
+Use the volume icon above the chat to toggle automatic text-to-speech for new responses.